 The Nazca Lines are one of the most mysterious places in the world.
-These strange and wonderful figures were discovered in 1927 near Nazca, one the driest regions of the world on the south plains of the region of Ica.
-The size and complexity of these geoglyphs, suggest some kind of mysterious origin.
-However, archeologists state that these drawing board.
-The designs can be seen from the lookout (mirador) or from the air, flying on a light plane.
-The latter is the best option to see the designs, such as the humming bird, the spider, and the monkey.
-Maria Reiche, a German researcher who spent all her life studying these figures, said that these lines, 15 to 20 cm deep, were an anormous astronomical calendar used to track down the different solar phases.
+These strange and wonderful figures were discovered in 1927 near Nazca, one of the driest regions of the world on the south plains of the region of Ica.
+The size and complexity of these geoglyphs suggest some kind of mysterious origin.
+However, archeologists state that these drawing boards.
+The designs can be seen from the lookout (mirador) or in the air, flying on a light plane.
+The latter is the best option to see the designs, such as the hummingbird, the spider, and the monkey.
+Maria Reiche, a German researcher who spent all her life studying these figures, said that these lines, 15 to 20 cm deep, were an enormous astronomical calendar used to track down the different solar phases.
 She also said that the chalk from the desert plains is a magical and natural preserver of these images.
-It is absolutely very difficult to decipher the mystery but it is definitely impossible not to be enchanted by it.
+It is very difficult to decipher the mystery but it is impossible not to be enchanted by it.

-<p">The Nazca Lines are located in the Pampas of Jumaná, Ica region, in Peru, South America.
-Nazca is a town located 500 km south of Lima at about 600 m altitude, the name "Nazca" comes from the ancient and enigmatic pre-Inca culture.
+The Nazca Lines are located in the Pampas of Jumaná, Ica region, in Peru, South America.
+Nazca is a town located 500 km south of Lima at about 600 m altitudes, the name "Nazca" comes from the ancient and enigmatic pre-Inca culture.

-Made by the Nazca culture, the lines are a set of slits of about 15 cm on the ground that, seen from the surrounding hills or from an airplane, form more than 800 varied figures.
-Among them there are simple geometric figures, labyrinths, plants, animals and even figures of anthropomorphic beings that seem to be human beings.
+Made by the Nazca culture, the lines are a set of slits of about 15 cm on the ground that, seen from the surrounding hills or an airplane, form more than 800 varied figures.
+Among them, there are simple geometric figures, labyrinths, plants, animals, and even figures of anthropomorphic beings that seem to be human beings.